NextronSystems/thor-manual/usage/beforeyoubegin.rst

    MacBook:~ nextron$ sysctl kern.hostname
    MacBook

-Some more remarks regarding the hostname values:
+Additional notes on hostname values:

-* Use only the hostname of a FQDN (**master1** of **master1.internal.net**)
+* Use only the hostname part of an FQDN (**master1** from **master1.internal.net**)
-* The casing of the letters doesn't matter (case-insensitive)
+* Letter casing does not matter (case-insensitive)
-* We do not store the hostnames anywhere in our portal
+* We do not store hostnames in the portal

-After you issued your license, your browser will forward you to the ``Licenses`` section of the portal.
-You will be able to see all the issued licenses for the contract you just used earlier.
-You can either download a single ``License``, a ``License Bundle``, which contains all the selected licenses in one zip file, or a ``Software + License Bundle``, which contains the correct THOR version plus your license(s).
-If you want to see all your issued licenses for all of your contracts, you can remove the filter on the top which says ``Contract: xyz``.
+After you issue the license, your browser opens the ``Licenses`` section of the portal.
+There you can see all licenses issued for the contract you just used.
+You can download a single ``License``, a ``License Bundle`` containing all selected licenses in one ZIP file, or a ``Software + License Bundle`` containing the correct THOR version together with your license(s).
+To see licenses across all contracts, remove the filter at the top labeled ``Contract: xyz``.

 .. figure:: ../images/portal_licenses_overview.png
    :alt: Licenses Overview in the Portal